-Both a pioneer of reggae and a true personality in music.
-He projected an upbeat and hopeful message, inspiring millions of fans to become better and more positive people.
-And although he has now passed, his message and legacy are still rippling through music today and as a musician, he is as respected as ever.
+Both a pioneer of reggae and a true personality in music, Bob Marley projected an upbeat and hopeful message, inspiring millions of fans to become better and more positive people.
+Although he has now passed, his message and legacy are still rippling through music today, and his work as a musician is as respected as ever.

-This message of positivity is one that is carried through his music, through upbeat grooves and major-sounding melodies.
-Which is exactly why this song is so great to learn for a beginning bassist, it’s playful with its timing and will have you rhythmically dancing all over the bar.
-But at the same time, there’s nothing too fast so you can have fun while you progress, try to tap your foot to the beat to help stay on time!
+This message of positivity is carried through his music, through upbeat grooves and major-sounding melodies, which is exactly why this song is so great to learn for a beginning bassist.
+It’s playful with its timing and will have you rhythmically dancing all over the bar.
+But at the same time, there’s nothing too fast, so you can have fun while you progress.
+Try to tap your foot to the beat to help stay on time!

 Yellow by Coldplay

 Click Here for tab for Yellow by Coldplay

 Alternative rock, pop-rock, alternative pop.
 However you want to define Coldplay, there is no denying that over their 25-year career, they have been able to achieve massive commercial success, with 100 million albums sold worldwide, seven Grammy Awards, and nine Brit Awards.

 Yellow is about as easy as they come, with a very simple progression, played at a slow BPM, and all in good old 4/4.
 You will have absolutely no trouble mastering this song, so use the opportunity to improve your consistency and ensure you’re hitting every note with the same strength.
 Remember to turn that metronome on to help you stay on time.